MarcelGarus/server/blog/2022-04-15 jupyter-energy.md

 If you switch to the long-term graph, the extension shows how that energy probably got generated.
 Of course, the extension doesn't know your current electricity contract and can only approximate the sources.
-All data comes from the *European Network of Transmission System Operators for Electricity* (ENTS-OE).
+All data comes from the **European Network of Transmission System Operators for Electricity** (ENTS-OE).
 That's a collection of companies that take care of transferring energy through Europe to meet demand.
 All data is publicly available at [transparency.entsoe.eu](https://transparency.entsoe.eu/).
 The extension aggregates sources into four types:

-- *renewables:* solar, wind, biomass, geothermal, water, and waste
+- **renewables**: solar, wind, biomass, geothermal, water, and waste
-- *non-renewables:* fossil and nuclear
+- **non-renewables**: fossil and nuclear
-- *storage sources:* reservoirs
+- **storage sources**: reservoirs
-- *other:* sources that could not be classified or that are unclear to the ENTS-OE
+- **other**: sources that could not be classified or that are unclear to the ENTS-OE

 Currently, the extension is hardcoded to load data for Germany.
 In the future, it could support other countries (the data for EU countries is already public) and be more precise within a country.